tensorush/gpu-toolkit/README.md

 > ### _Any contributions, corrections or optimizations are very welcome!_ :hugs:

 ### :warning: Purpose of this repo is to showcase minimal CUDA C++ kernel implementations of popular algorithms.
 For this reason most implementations aren't optimized and contain only GPU kernels.
 If you seek optimized solutions you should refer to [NVIDIA CUDA-X Libraries](https://developer.nvidia.com/gpu-accelerated-libraries).
-In case you're curious about the ways of optimizing custom kernels, please take a look at the following CUDA C++ programs:
+In case you're curious about optimizing custom kernels, have a look at the following CUDA C++ programs:

 - #### Multi-stream execution - [Matrix addition program](https://github.com/tensorush/CUDA-Hackers-Toolkit/blob/master/Algorithms/Mathematical-Algorithms/Linear-Algebra/matrix_addition.cu)